Rhyme0730/Chaotic-image-encryption-algorithm/README.md

 # Chaotic-image-encryption-algorithm

+Based on the nonlinear characteristic of chaos, a lot of encryption methods are designed by using chaotic systems.

 In this paper, we introduce a new Sine-Henon map (ICSM), which is a cascade of Sine map and Henon map.
 Combining the two-dimensional ICSM and CMT, a novel image encryption algorithm is also further elaborated.

 ## ICSM map